psiz-org/psiz-collect/README.md

 DocumentRoot /var/www/my_website
 ServerName local.server
 ServerAlias local.alias.server
-SetEnv DIR_COLLECT /var/www/my_website/path_to_collect
+SetEnv DIR_COLLECT /var/www/my_website/path_to_collect <-- add this line
 ```
 If the PsiZ Collect website resides at the root of the website, then DIR_COLLECT will have the same path as DOCUMENT_ROOT.
 If you do not have control of the vhost file, you can set the variable in a `.htaccess` file.
 However, this approach requires that `SetEnv` be allowed in `.htaccess` files, which is specified using the `AllowOverride` directive.
-If neither of these is an option, you can change the relevant lines of PHP code contained in postProject:
+If neither of these is an option, you can change the relevant lines of PHP code contained in TODO:
 ```
 // Change this line...
 $dirCollect = getenv('DIR_COLLECT');